d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 Instead, typical computer vision pipelines consisted of manually engineering feature extraction pipelines, such as SIFT :cite:`Lowe.2004`, SURF :cite:`Bay.Tuytelaars.Van-Gool.2006`, and bags of visual words :cite:`Sivic.Zisserman.2003`.
 Rather than *learning* the features, the features were *crafted*.
-Most of the progress came from having more clever ideas for feature extraction on the one hand and deep insight into geometry :cite:`Hartley.Zisserman.2000` on the other hand.
+Most of the progress came from having more clever ideas for feature extraction on the one hand and deep insight into geometry :cite:`Hartley.Zisserman.2000` on the other.
 The learning algorithm was often considered an afterthought.

 Although some neural network accelerators were available in the 1990s, they were not yet sufficiently powerful to make deep multichannel, multilayer CNNs with a large number of parameters.
-For instance, NVIDIA's GeForce 256 from 1999 was able to process at most 480 million operations per second (MFLOPs), without any meaningful programming framework for operations beyond games.
-Today's accelerators are able to perform in excess of 300 TFLOPs per device (NVIDIA's Ampere A100).
+For instance, NVIDIA's GeForce 256 from 1999 was able to process at most 480 million floating-point operations, such as additions and multiplications, per second (MFLOPS), without any meaningful programming framework for operations beyond games.
+Today's accelerators are able to perform in excess of 1000 TFLOPs per device.
-Note that *FLOPs*
-are floating-point operations such as multiplications and additions.
 Moreover, datasets were still relatively small: OCR on 60,000 low-resolution $28 \times 28$ pixel images was considered a highly challenging task.
 Added to these obstacles, key tricks for training neural networks including parameter initialization heuristics :cite:`Glorot.Bengio.2010`,